Place Vertu: History

 Since 2008, the mall has been renovated and now include tenants such as Urban Planet, Dollarama, Laura/Laura+/Laura Petite Outlet, Browns Outlet, Starbucks Coffee (taking Subway's old space after that location moved to the food court).
 Marché Adonis took the space of Maxi in 2009.
 Additionally, the mall space between Zellers and the food court was turned into a Winners (which had moved from the strip mall across the street) and the existing tenants from this section were relocated elsewhere in the mall.
 Zellers old space (formerly Pascal's) remained empty, but was replaced by Gold's Gym in 2012.

 After more than 20 years in the mall, Zellers closed in December 2012 and was succeeded the following year by Target, but it was closed in 2015, and Sports Experts/Atmosphere relocated to that space in November 10, 2016, using only 53,000 sqft of the emplacement.

 Sears closed in October 2017 and is replaced by Continental/Joe Fresh.

-Ownership

-Place Vertu was originally the property of Cambridge Leaseholds with co-ownership by both Simpsons-Sears and the Hudson's Bay Company.
-It was one of Cambridge's only shopping malls in the province of Quebec.